 I’ve recently been trying to help my dad optimize his credit card portfolio, including both personal and business cards.
 My dad hadn’t applied for a new credit card in over two years, and really wasn’t maximizing rewards on his spend.
 Fortunately his credit card situation is much better now.

 Up until recently my dad’s only Chase business card was the Ink Business Cash℠ Credit Card.
 He has had this card for years, and used it quite a bit.
-However, given the excellent benefits, return on spend, and welcome bonus offered by the Ink Business Preferred℠ Credit Card, he applied for that card a couple of months back as well, and was approved.
+However, given the excellent benefits and return on spend offered by the Ink Business Preferred® Credit Card, he applied for that card a couple of months back as well, and was approved.

 Now with the introduction of the Ink Business Unlimited℠ Credit Card, I figured he should pick that up as well.
 The card would be his go-to credit card for non-bonused business spend, and there’s little downside to having it given that it has no annual fee.